Become One

 Become One was a German boy/girl pop band.
 The six-members of the band were chosen by a casting German reality television show called Fame Academy, a German version of the international Star Academy franchise and hosted by Nova Meierhenrich on the German television channel RTL II.
 The band was formed in 2003 and had two singles and one album.

 The debut single with the winning song "I Don't Need Your Alibis".
 The single was produced by Michael Kersting and released the following week after the finale.
 It charted in Germany reaching number 16 staying 9 weeks in the German Official Singles Chart.
 It was also a hit in Switzerland and Austria where the show was also available.
 The band released their album 1 in January 2004.
 The album reached number 24 in Germany staying 4 weeks in the albums chart.
-A follow-up single "Come Clean" did poorly in sales.
+A follow-up single "Come Clean", a cover of the song with the same name by Hilary Duff, did poorly in sales.
 The band announced they were disbanding on 25 July 2004, after a series of concerts culminating at Freizeit-Land Geiselwind, near Nuremberg.